 In light of the present state of the economy, many are pondering the question of where they should store their savings.
 Savings accounts and certificates of deposit (CDs) are both fantastic choices if you need someplace to keep your short-term savings.

 Certificates of deposit are a type of investment that pays interest on a set amount over a specific period.
 The interest is usually compounded and the CD can be withdrawn after the term is up.
 Savings accounts are one of the most popular ways to save money.
 They usually offer higher rates than CDs, but also require more maintenance.
-It’s better to save in certificates of deposits if you want to save for longer periods such as retirement or college tuition payments because they offer higher rates than savings accounts do.
+It's better to save in certificates of deposits if you want to save for longer periods such as retirement or college tuition payments because they offer higher rates than savings accounts do.
+This page will help you decide which type of savings account is right for you, based on your individual needs and goals

 A person may put their money into a savings account, which is a fundamental kind of financial instrument, and receive interest on the money that they have saved.
 There are many different methods to start a savings account, and most of them charge very little to do so.
 Most banks provide savings accounts.